Psychiatry Services Update

 - If you are interested in a new evaluation for ADHD, we ask that you seek services outside of CSU Health Network at this time.
 For assistance with finding services, contact your insurance company or your local county health department.
 For services in Fort Collins, you can contact Connections through the Northern Larimer County Health District at 970-221-5551.

-- If you have already been diagnosed with ADHD, and have been treated with medication(s) our clinicians are able to continue your care during your time here at CSU.
-Please check the instructions for a transfer of care below.
+- If you have already been diagnosed with ADHD and have been treated with medication(s), our clinicians are able to continue your care during your time here at CSU.
+Please read the instructions below.

 Based upon current evidence-based practice guidelines, CSU Health Network Psychiatry Department has established a treatment protocol to properly evaluate and treat Adult ADHD.

 1. INITIAL SCREENING AND TRANSFER OF YOUR PREVIOUS RECORDS

 If you are interested in starting services call 970-491-7121 and you will be scheduled with a professional counselor for a screening appointment.
 The counselor will help to assess your current concerns and develop a plan to meet your needs.
 If appropriate, they will assist you in scheduling a brief, in-person appointment with a psychiatric medical assistant to obtain information about your ADHD treatment.
 Your vital signs will be obtained at the same visit, and you will be required to complete a 15-minute computerized test, called the Conners Continuous Performance test (CPT3).